-Cash and cash equivalents at amortised cost comprises deposits with banks and other short-term highly liquid money market investments with original maturities of three months or less (91 days and less).
-Where the maturity date falls on a weekend or a public holiday, the next business day convention will apply; however, the investment will still be considered as a 91-day investment.
-For the purpose of the statement of cash flows, cash and cash equivalents, as defined under this paragraph, is net of bank overdrafts (if any).
+Cash and cash equivalents at amortised cost comprise deposits with banks and other short-term highly liquid money market investments with original maturities of three months or less (91 days or less).
+Where the maturity date falls on a weekend or a public holiday, the 'next business day' convention will apply; however, the investment will still be considered as a 91-day investment.
+For the purposes of the statement of cash flows, cash and cash equivalents, as defined under this paragraph, are net of any bank overdrafts (if any).

-The objective of the CPD's business model is to hold cash and cash equivalents to collect the contractual cash flows (rather than to sell the instruments to realise fair-value changes).
+The objective of the CPD's business model is to hold cash and cash equivalents to collect contractual cash flows rather than to sell the instruments to realise fair-value changes.
 Cash is primarily held to facilitate operating activities.
-The contractual terms of cash and cash equivalents give rise, on specified dates, to cash flows that are SPPI on the principal amount outstanding.
+On specified dates, the contractual terms of cash and cash equivalents give rise to cash flows which are SPPI on the principal amount outstanding.